mcellteam/swc_mesher/files/description/README.md

 ![Overview](../images/opened_P40.png?raw=true "Overview after opening")

 This shows that the file contains 32 non-comment lines, 31 segments, and 32 nodes.
-The largest radius of all nodes is 2.5ss, and the smallest is 0.67.
-The spatial extent of the neuron is contained within the X, Y, and Z ranges.
+The largest radius of all nodes is 2.52, and the smallest is 0.67.
+The spatial extent of the neuron is contained within the X, Y, and Z ranges shown.

 You can create a line mesh object in Blender from that file by opening the **"Line Mesh"** panel and clicking the **"Make Line Mesh from File"** button as shown here: